tapanjo92/v4-getcomplical/getcomplical-dev/docs/Security-Features.md

-# Week 1: Critical Security & Reliability Implementation
+# Security & Reliability Features - Current Implementation

 ## Overview
 This document summarizes the critical security and reliability features implemented for GetComplical MVP as part of Week 1 priorities.